Ireland travel update | New tours of the UK!

 • Day 9: MEDIEVAL CASTLES & KILLARNEY NATIONAL PARK

-Start the morning visiting the 15th-century Bunratty Castle.
-Here you’ll also find the Bunratty Folk Park, where you can experience what Irish rural life used to be like a century ago.
+Start the day visiting the 15th-century Bunratty Castle.
+Here you’ll also find the Bunratty Folk Park, where you can experience Irish rural life from the 1800s.
 We then recommend stopping at Adare, one of Ireland’s prettiest villages with its thatched cottages housing craft shops and restaurants.
 In the afternoon, explore Killarney National Park set beneath Ireland’s highest mountains.
-Visit the 19th-century mansion of Muckross House set within atmospheric woodlands or take an optional boat trip on the peaceful Lough Leane, departing from the medieval Ross Castle.
+Here, you can visit the 19th-century mansion of Muckross House, take an optional Jaunting Car tour of the park or a boat trip on the peaceful Lough Leane, departing from the medieval Ross Castle.

 Spend the night in the Killarney/Tralee area.